-Any disruptive student removed from the classroom by the classroom teacher shall be offered continued educational programming and activities by the classroom teacher until he or she is permitted to return to the classroom.
+Any disruptive student removed from the classroom by the classroom teacher shall be offered continued educational programming and activities by the classroom teacher until they are permitted to return to the classroom.

-Each teacher must keep a complete log for all cases of removal of students from his or her class by keeping a copy of the District's disciplinary removal form.
+Each teacher must keep a complete log for all cases of removal of students from their class by keeping a copy of the District's disciplinary removal form.
 The principal must also keep a log of all removals of students from class.